jbranchaud/til/devops/running-out-of-inode-space.md

 Though it is uncommon, it is possible to run out of `inode` space before running out of disk space (run `df` and `df -i` to see the levels of each).
 When this happens, the system will complain that there is `No space left on device`.
-Both `inode` space and disk space is needed to create a new file.
+Both `inode` space and disk space are needed to create a new file.

 How can this happen?
 If lots of directories with lots of empty, small, or duplicate files are being created, then the `inode` space can be used up